pauleveritt/SpaceInvaders/doc/first_game/speed.rst

 ====

 #.
 Why does the ball move on the screen?
 Explain the process of what is
-   happening as the program runs
+   happening as the program runs.

 #.
 Print the ``delta_time`` to see how the value changes on each frame
    update.